lragland-gif/louisville-website/README.md

 # louisville-website
 Poject website name:  Louisville-Website.
 Titled "The Ville".

-This is informational site for visitors coming to Louisville Kentucky.
+This is a travel informational site for visitors coming to Louisville Kentucky.
 It gives you attractions to try as well as resturants  as well as where to go for wine/bourbon tastings.
 It shows you a map for downtown louisville as well.
 I provide a selection bar with tabs that allow you to navagate to other sites and also allows you to request a "packet" be emailed to you.

     The three features I have included for my requirements are :